Your browser does not support JavaScript or it's turned off.

 Unstructured Meshing: Back

 At the heart of SMARTFIRE is an unstructured mesh CFD code.
 This means that SMARTFIRE can solve the fire equations on very complex computational meshes.
 This enables the software to model fires in complex irregular structures such as large warehouses with pitched roofs or the extremely complex environment of an aircraft cabin.
 Furthermore SMARTFIRE will be able to support any type of computational mesh composed of arbitrary polyhedral volumes including but not limited to tetrahedral and hexahedral bricks.
-However, construction of some unstructured meshes may require the use of third party meshing software.
-Work is currently underway to develop user-interfaces that allow mesh specification to be performed in as simple a manner as the current regular mesh generation is within SMARTFIRE.
+However, construction of some unstructured meshes currently requires the use of third party geometry specification and meshing software.
+Work is currently underway to develop suitable user-interfaces that allow mesh specification to be performed in as simple a manner as the current regular mesh generation is within SMARTFIRE.

 Warehouse fire simulation (with ceiling vents) simulated using the unstructured mesh version of SMARTFIRE.